zama-ai/concrete/frontends/concrete-python/README.md

 pip install concrete-python
 ```

 **Note:** Not all versions are available on PyPI.
-If you need a version that is not on PyPI (including nightly releases), you can install it from our package index by adding `--extra-index-url https://pypi.zama.ai`.
+If you need a version that is not on PyPI (including nightly releases), you can install it from our package index by adding `--extra-index-url https://pypi.zama.ai/cpu/`.
+GPU wheels are also available under `https://pypi.zama.ai/gpu/` (check `https://pypi.zama.ai/` for all available platforms).

 ## Setup for development